ymzayek/nilearn-EBRAINS-hands-on/README.md

 $ pip install -r requirements.txt
 ```

-Launch the notebooks:
+Launch the notebooks with the following command:

 ```
-$ cd Notebooks
 $ jupyter-notebook
 ```